-Alex Migdal is a journalist and social media editor for CBC News in Vancouver.
+Alex Migdal is a journalist with CBC News in Vancouver.
 He's previously reported for The Globe and Mail, Guelph Mercury and Edmonton Journal.
 You can reach him at email@example.com.

 Latest from Alex Migdal

 Wet'suwet'en supporters march through downtown Vancouver, blocking traffic and shutting down bridge

 Wet'suwet'en supporters moved through downtown Vancouver Wednesday, blocking traffic and the Granville Bridge for several hours.

 Major Vancouver intersection re-opened after overnight anti-pipeline protest

 A protest in support of Wet'suwet'en hereditary chiefs that blocked a major Vancouver intersection cleared out by Wednesday morning, just before the morning rush hour.

 Lid off, liquid out, dump cup: New bins aim to solve how to recycle coffee containers

 Five coffee cup recycling bins have been installed at commercial and public buildings in downtown Vancouver in a pilot project to curb landfill waste.

 Legal challenge against B.C.'s union construction deal won't be heard in court